 - The precautionary principle should be applied to development which may pose serious or irreversible environmental damage to ensure that environmental degradation can be avoided, remedied or mitigated.
 Development proposals shall include strategies to avoid or mitigate potential adverse environmental effects. - Ensure that new buildings and foreshore infrastructure on the coast are positioned to avoid risk of damage from coastal processes and, where possible, avoid the need for physical structures to protect development from potential damage caused by natural physical processes on the coast. - No building is to be located within 20 metres of the current erosion escarpment. - Any permissible development will be subject to a Coastal Risk Management Report. - Development is permitted on private land subject to design by a professional engineer to accommodate future erosion and potential inundation from increased sea levels. - Development in the 2100 Hazard Zone must demonstrate that it has been designed to: - a.
 Avoid or minimise exposure to immediate coast line hazards. - b.
 Provide for the safety of residents, workers or other onsite occupants from risks associated with coastal processes. - c.
 Not adversely affect the safety of the public off-site as a result of the development. - d.
 Not increase coastal risks to adjoining properties or properties in the vicinity of the site. - e.
 Ensure infrastructure, services and utilities on-site maintain their function and achieve their intended design performance. - f.
-Accommodate natural coastal processes including those associated with projected sea level rise. - g.
-Protect coastal ecosystems from development impacts.
+Accommodate natural coastal processes including those associated with projected sea level rise.

-- h.
-Maintain or improve existing public beach, foreshore or waterfront access and amenity. - Structural elements including foundations, footings and slabs for new buildings to be designed by a professional engineer. - Where structural consideration of the loads generated by coastal hazards is required the engineer shall take into account the forces generated by waves and increased water levels, possible dune slumping, loss of foundation support due to erosion, slope readjustment, and changing water table as well as the normal structural and foundation considerations. - A minimum setback of 6 metres landward from 2050 Hazard Line applies for all new development in the 2100 Hazard Zone. - Basement car parking can be provided behind the 2050 Hazard Line and must have all access, ventilation and any other potential water entry points at safe levels as determined by a professional engineer and a clearly signposted inundation free pedestrian evacuation route from the basement or bunded area separate to the vehicular access ramps.
+- g.
+Protect coastal ecosystems from development impacts. - h.
+Maintain or improve existing public beach, foreshore or waterfront access and amenity. - Structural elements including foundations, footings and slabs for new buildings to be designed by a professional engineer. - Where structural consideration of the loads generated by coastal hazards is required the engineer shall take into account the forces generated by waves and increased water levels, possible dune slumping, loss of foundation support due to erosion, slope readjustment, and changing water table as well as the normal structural and foundation considerations. - Basement car parking can be provided behind the 2050 Hazard Line and must have all access, ventilation and any other potential water entry points at safe levels as determined by a professional engineer and a clearly signposted inundation free pedestrian evacuation route from the basement or bunded area separate to the vehicular access ramps.